 Fort Smith is an NWT education centre.
 All grades are available, from kindergarten to Grade 12, as well as French immersion and alternative education programs.
 The town is also home to the largest of Aurora College’s three campuses.

-World-class rapids, the world’s largest Dark Sky Preserve, a UNESCO World Heritage Site and territorial and national parks are all nearby.
+World-class paddling on the Slave River, the world’s largest Dark Sky Preserve, a UNESCO World Heritage Site and territorial and national parks are all nearby.
 The Northern Life Museum and Cultural Centre features impressive cultural and natural collections from the Thebacha region.
 The upper galleries showcase the traditional lifestyle of the First Nations and Metis people of the region, and the lower galleries are often used to display the works of local artists.

 We welcome you to our community and encourage you to learn more about Fort Smith in the pages to follow.